 • nausea;

-• loss of appetite;
+• decreased appetite;

 • increased gas formation (flatulence);

-• stool disorder (diarrhea or constipation).
+• bowel disorder (diarrhea or constipation).

 • Yellowing of the skin and mucous membranes.
-Swelling of the papilla of Vater leads to a decrease in the lumen of the bile duct, stagnation of bile and its entry into the blood.
+Swelling of the papilla of Vater leads to a decrease in the lumen of the bile duct, stagnation of bile and its release into the blood.

 Diagnostics

-1. Presence of characteristic complaints described above.
+1. The presence of characteristic complaints described above.

 3. Instrumental examination data:

-• e) hemorrhages - about hemorrhagic;
+• e) hemorrhages – hemorrhagic;

 • f) atrophy of the epithelium - about atrophic.